Synergetics: Physical principles and basics

 Strong emergence, thus genuine emergence, brings true chance into the game.
 What is true chance?

 We do not yet quite know at our current state of research, which phenomena are strongly or weakly emergent.
 When phenomena seem to be strongly emergent, it could be that more research leads to an explanation of the dynamics of the individual parts and therefore the phenomenon in question is actually weakly emergent.
-This is why for a scientist it is highly recommendable to assume weak emergence, otherwise one would forgo any possibility to explain up front.
+This is why for a scientist it is highly recommendable to assume weak emergence (and ontological reductionism2), otherwise one would forgo any possibility to explain up front.

 “The outer influences as well as the interactions of the parts with each other can be truly deterministic, but they can also be pure coincidence.
 The question of the nature of randomness is […] of fundamental philosophical importance: Is a random event genuinely not explainable by deterministic processes or does it just seem random, because of our lack of knowledge about the underlying actually deterministic processes?
 The majority of physicists2 reckon: both kinds of coincidences exist, whereby true randomness is based in quantum mechanics.– [1: p.77; translated from German]